agarthetiger/mkdocs/docs/raspberry-pi/raspberry-pi-cluster/part-1.md

-# Raspberry Pi Cluster - Part 1
+# Part 1 - Initial design

 I've enjoyed working with electronic hardware ever since I was a kid and wanted to take after my Dad.
 He worked at British Aerospace for most of his career hand-building custom electronics for flight simulators.
 At home we worked on projects together which he would design and I would build, like modifying a rechargable battery charger to work with regular batteries (periodic current reversal is the key), and upgrading speed controllers and battery chargers for my radio control car.